Heterogeneous Causal Discovery of Repeated Undesirable Health Outcomes: Experiments and Results

 \emph{A simple majority voting ensemble to determine the causes offers robustness to data generation mechanisms, network topology, number of nodes, and density of edges.} The performance of a majority voting ensemble and individual algorithms for identifying causes of $Y$ is summarized in Figure \ref{fig:sensitivity} in terms of the $(1-F1~score)$ metric for three synthetic data generation mechanisms and two DAG generation mechanisms.
-For each DAG type and data generation type, compared to any individual algorithm, the ensemble approach has the best performance in average across DAGs with different number of nodes and density of edges.
-The results show that the ensemble provides increased robustness than committing to a single algorithm.
-Appendix explains the detailed experimental setup and additional results consistent with the above observation.
+For each DAG type and data generation type, the ensemble approach outperforms any individual algorithm on average across DAGs with varying numbers of nodes and edge densities.
+The results show that the ensemble provides increased robustness over committing to a single algorithm.
+The Appendix explains the detailed experimental setup and additional results consistent with the above observation.

-\emph{A simple majority voting ensemble to determine the causes favors high recall while maintaining fair precision.} Figure \ref{fig:semiassum} shows the performance of individual algorithms and ensemble in terms of recall and F1 scores for the semi-synthetic data generation.
-We notice, as expected, MMHC and HC with similar methodology or assumptions with the underlying data generation process have good performances while other algorithms with different assumptions and methodologies have slightly poorer performances.
+\emph{A simple majority voting ensemble to determine the causes favors high recall while maintaining fair precision.} Figure \ref{fig:semiassum} shows the performance of individual algorithms and the ensemble in terms of recall and F1 scores for the semi-synthetic data generation.
+We notice, as expected, MMHC and HC with similar methodology or assumptions with the underlying data generation process have good performances, while other algorithms with different assumptions and methodologies have slightly poorer performances.
 LINGAM with incompatible assumptions has a lower F1 score.
-The ensemble is able to maintain a high recall with decent F1 score.
-We note that majority voting may perform poorly when the performance of each base algorithm is poor, for example, due to limited sample size.
+The ensemble is able to maintain a high recall with a decent F1 score.
+We note that majority voting may perform poorly when the performance of each base algorithm is poor, for example, due to a limited sample size.
 Therefore, we prefer ranking the causes utilizing confidence measures as demonstrated with real-world results.
 The results of synthetic and semi-synthetic experiments show that the ensemble approach is robust in discovering potential causes with a measure of confidence.